 Luckily, Phlster made the Floodlight OWB compatible with a wide variety of holster attachments to maximize your ability to carry the holster.
 As mentioned, G-Code, Safariland, and BladeTech are all compatible sources of attachments.

 More than that, you can pick and choose your ride height and change cant around to make everything fit just right.
+Like and rifle in a Pelican AR 15 case.
 This allows you to make the best use out of a multitude of attachments with ease.
 It can make a big difference when it comes to wearing and using the holster with comfort and speed.

 I’m looking to pair the Floodlight OWB with both a Safariland pistol belt loop and a low ride belt loop.
 This way, I can pair it for both a standard belt and low-ride carry.